bestform/gossg/content/md/bitwig.md

 Whatever the reason, I remembered this DAW I had dismissed for years, which had been steadily releasing update after update.
 I thought to myself:  "It couldn't hurt to just try it.
 There’s a 30-day trial, after all.
 I have nothing to lose!"

 So I installed the Bitwig trial, and something strange happened.
 Immediately, I was more productive in Bitwig than I had ever been in Live.
 Everything seemed tailored to my way of thinking.
-I barely had to read any documentation—I just started making music, and it all made so much sense.
+I barely had to read any documentation — I just started making music, and it all made so much sense.

 After some time, it became clear to me what separated Bitwig from Live, but in the beginning, it just felt magical.